Jeremy enjoys gaming when not helping manage the college he graduated from.

 CMC (Converted Mana Cost): 5

-Like just about every dragon, Skithiryx bears the flying trait, allowing it to soar over non-flying blockers when attacking.
+Like just about every dragon, Skithiryx brandishes flying, allowing him to soar over ground-based blockers when attacking.
 For five mana, this black reptile enters wielding 4/4 (four power and four toughness) alongside three great abilities:

-- Infect (Skithiryx deals damage to creatures as -1/-1 counters and players as poison counters; players with 10 poison counters immediately lose)
+- Infect (deals damage to creatures as -1/-1 counters and players as poison counters; players with 10 immediately lose).

-- Spend two black mana: Regenerate Skithiryx, reviving itself when destroyed
+- Spend two black mana: regenerate Skithiryx, saving itself from destruction.

-The infect trait means Skithiryx can earn you win with just a few attacks, especially since it can give itself haste, and it may helpfully revive if slain.
-Plus, infect works great at removing indestructible creatures, who still perish if their toughness hits zero, further justifying this ebon legend.
+The infect trait means Skithiryx can instantly win with just a few attacks, especially since he can give himself haste and ward off several removals.
+Additionally, infect works great at removing indestructible creatures, who still perish if their toughness hits zero, further justifying this ebon legend.

 9. Dragonlord Silumgar